 Talk to your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of Myalept.
 For more information, speak to your doctor or pharmacist.
 Tell your doctor about all the medications you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
 Take Myalept exactly as your doctor instructs you.

 This is the most important information about Myalept.
-For more detailed information, Please see the Medication Guide, Instructions for Use and full Prescribing Information including Box Warning.
+For more detailed information, Please see the Medication Guide and full Prescribing Information including Box Warning.

 Myalept (metreleptin), a prescription medication, is a leptin replacement therapy used with a doctor-recommended diet to treat problems caused by not having enough leptin (leptin deficiency) in people with generalized lipodystrophy.

-Please see the Medication Guide, Instructions for Use and full Prescribing Information including Box Warning.
+Please see the Medication Guide and full Prescribing Information including Box Warning.

 Photographs on this website feature people with GL and their caregivers.